 - Standard Headings: Using "Work Experience," "Education," "Skills"?

-- No Graphics/Tables: All text is selectable and not inside images or complex columns?
+- No Graphics or Tables: All text is selectable and not inside images or complex columns?

 - Keyword-Rich: Mirrors key terms from the job description?

-- Bullet Points: Uses simple round or square bullets (• or -)?
+- Simple Bullet Points: Uses standard round or square bullets?

 - Clean Formatting: Passes the "Copy-Paste into Notepad" test?